frankling2020/react-chatgpt/README.md

 - **Gevent**: it will allow web application to scale to potentially thousands of concurrent requests on a single process.
 It mainly replaces blocking parts with compatible cooperative counterparts from gevent package by "monkey patching".
 It uses epoll or kqueue or libevent for highly scalable non-blocking I/O.
 - **Celery**: Celery is a powerful and robust distributed task queue system that enables asynchronous task execution, scheduling, and distributed work processing.
 Celery supports distributing tasks across multiple workers, allowing applications to scale horizontally by adding more Celery workers as needed.
 - **Redis**: Redis provides a fast, lightweight, and efficient message queue system, making it suitable for handling large volumes of tasks and ensuring reliable task delivery.
+- **MongoDB**: Using MongoDB as the backend along with Redis as the message broker for Celery can provide a powerful and scalable solution for asynchronous task processing in web applications.
+While Redis is an excellent message broker, it is not designed for persistent storage of complex data structures like task results.
+MongoDB, on the other hand, provides a durable and scalable solution for storing task results, metadata, and other related information.
 - **Nginx**: NGINX is well known as a high‑performance load balancer, cache, and web server.
 It is often preferred over Linux Virtual Server (LVS) for load balancing and reverse proxying.
 It is a full-featured web server and reverse proxy, providing a complete solution with built-in load balancing, caching, access control, and other features.
 LVS, on the other hand, is primarily focused on load balancing and requires additional components for other functionalities.
+- **JMeter**:  JMeter is a popular open-source tool used for load testing and performance testing of web applications, among other types of applications.
+JMeter generates detailed reports and graphs that help analyze the test results, including response times, throughput, and resource utilization.
+This information is valuable for identifying bottlenecks and optimizing the application's performance.

 ---